A child learns how to read a book

 Another common misconception is that ABA therapy aims to suppress or eliminate autistic traits.
 In truth, ABA therapy respects and acknowledges the unique characteristics of individuals with autism.
 Rather than suppressing traits, it seeks to teach essential life skills and promote independence, allowing individuals to navigate the world more effectively

-Misconception 3: ABA Therapy is One-Size-Fits-All
+Misconception 3: ABA Therapy is a One-Size-Fits-All

 Some people believe that ABA therapy follows a rigid, one-size-fits-all approach.
 However, ABA therapy is highly individualized and tailored to meet the specific needs of each individual.
 Therapists conduct thorough assessments to identify strengths, weaknesses, and preferences, ensuring that interventions are personalized and effective.